Escabeche: Terminology

 The dish, which was inherited from the Spanish and Portuguese during the colonial era, is known as escoveitch or escovitch fish in Jamaica.
-Fish and other seafood like shrimp and lobster are marinated in a sauce of vinegar, onions, carrots, chayote, pimento and Scotch bonnet peppers.
-It is known as scapece or savoro in Italy, savoro in Greece (especially Ionian islands), and scabetche in North Africa.
+Fish and other seafood like shrimp and lobster are marinated in a sauce of vinegar, onions, carrots, chayote, pimento, and Scotch bonnet peppers.
+It is known as scapece or savoro in Italy, savoro in Greece (especially Ionian Islands), and scabetche in North Africa.

 Variations

 Escabeche is common in Spain and has evolved with local modifications in the Spanish-speaking world.
 It is well represented in Portugal, frequently by the name molho à espanhola ("Spanish sauce"), usually spiced with peppercorns, chillies, peppers, onions, garlic and sliced carrots.
-The dish is popular in the Philippines and Guam, both former Spanish Viceroyalties, where it is similar to the original Spanish version, using locally available fish that is but respecting the original technique.
+The dish is popular in the Philippines and Guam, both former Spanish Viceroyalties, where it is similar to the original Spanish version, using locally available fish but respecting the original technique.

+Also in Italy escabeche is also used and cooked; Scapece alla vastese is a traditional dish from the Abruzzo region of Italy.
+In its preparation mackerel and oily fish are used; then, once fried, the fish is immersed in vinegar and saffron which gives it the intense yellow color that characterizes it.